Overview

 An investigational medical device is a device that is not lawfully marketed as a medical device.
 Or, a medical device that is lawfully marketed, but will be used in clinical investigation outside its cleared or approved indications.

-FDA has a list of medical device databases available on their website.
-Depending on the risk of the device, it may have received a Premarket Approval (PMA), 510k clearance, or De Novo.
+FDA has a list of medical device databases external site (opens in a new window) available on their website.
+Depending on the risk of the device, it may have received a Premarket Approval (PMA) external site (opens in a new window) , 510k clearance external site (opens in a new window) , or De Novo external site (opens in a new window) .
 We recommend using only part of the name of the device or the manufacturer to successfully search the databases.

 Conflict of Interest in Research